microsoft/bedrock/gitops/azure-devops/README.md

 1. Create a new branch in your HLD repo and make a commit to the high level definition.

-1. For example, let's consider a change that dropped the `cloud-native` stack and instead added just a Elasticsearch / Fluentd / Kibana logging stack and Prometheus / Grafana metrics monitoring stack to your definition
+1. For example, let's say we wanted to make a change that dropped the `cloud-native` stack and instead added directly a Elasticsearch / Fluentd / Kibana logging stack and Prometheus / Grafana metrics monitoring stack to your definition.
+We would make a commit that made this change:
   ![ADO Build](images/definition-change.png)

-1. Perform a pull request to merge your changes into master branch.
+1. Then, create a pull request to merge your changes into master branch.

-1. The Azure Devops pipeline will automatically run validation checks against your pull request.
+1. When you do this, the Azure Devops pipeline will automatically run validation checks against your pull request.

-1. Once checks has passed have the PR approved by another team member or whatever your organization has established as its process.

-1. When the PR is approved, merge it into master.
+1. Once these checks have passed and the PR has been approved by your team process, you can merge it into master.

 ### 5. Monitor Repository Changes
-1. Once a pull request is approved you can monitor the progress of the HLD transformation in the Build menu in your Azure DevOps _Project_.
+1. Once merged, you can monitor the progress of the HLD transformation in the Build menu in your Azure DevOps _Project_.

 1. When the commit is merged into master, your Azure Devops pipeline will build the resource manifests for this definition and check them into the resource manifest repo.